Political positions of Joe Biden: Education

 Biden was a major author of the Gun-Free School Zones Act of 1990 and voted in favor of the Improving America's Schools Act of 1994.
 He voted in favor of the 2001 No Child Left Behind Act, but in 2007 called for the legislation to be scrapped or overhauled.
 He supports class size reductions and investment in early childhood education.
 During his 2020 presidential campaign, Biden has proposed tripling Title I funds (which go to low-income schools) to pay for increases in student supports and teacher salaries; doubling the number of school guidance counselors, psychologists, social workers, and nurses; providing for universal prekindergarten, and fully funding the Individuals with Disabilities Education Act within a decade.
 Biden also supports federal infrastructure legislation providing funding for school buildings; allowing high school students to use Pell Grants for dual enrollment; and expanding career and technical education through school/community college/employer partnerships.
 Biden opposes federal funding for for-profit charter schools (which make up a small percentage of charter schools) and opposes "private school vouchers and other policies that divert taxpayer–funded resources away from the public school system."
 He supports allowing parents and students to choose between traditional public schools, magnet schools and "high-performing" charter schools.

 Biden's plans have been praised by the National Education Association and American Federation of Teachers, the major U.S. teachers' unions, which both endorsed Biden in 2020.
 In April 2020, Biden proposed forgiving student debt from public colleges and universities and minority-serving institutions, for people earning up to $125,000 per year.

-Gun policy
+Gun control

 Throughout his career, Biden has supported gun control measures.
-Although he voted for the 1986 Firearm Owners Protection Act, a bill supported by the National Rifle Association (NRA) that passed the Senate 79–15, Biden also authored the 1993 federal assault weapons ban, and is a longtime supporter of universal background checks, and received "F" ratings from the NRA while he was in Congress.
+Although he voted for the 1986 Firearm Owners Protection Act, a bill supported by the National Rifle Association of America (NRA) that passed the Senate 79–15, Biden also authored the 1993 federal assault weapons ban, and is a longtime supporter of universal background checks, and received "F" ratings from the NRA while he was in Congress.
 The Brady Campaign to Prevent Gun Violence endorsed Biden's 2020 presidential campaign.